When to visit

 Tommy Ooi’s Traveling Tips

 Traveling around Melbourne CBT?
-Hop on to the FREE Melbourne City Tram Service – City Circle.
+Hop on to the FREE Melbourne City Tram Service in the CBD, including the Docklands.

-For More Info on Melbourne’s City Circle – Metlink Free Tram Service
+For More Info on Melbourne’s City Circle – Melbourne Free Tram Service

 Melbourne Metropolitan Train Network